paperwm/PaperWM/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://paperwm.zulipchat.com)

+> #### ⚠️ **BREAKING CHANGE:** we're working towards simplifying the install process for PaperWM, and having it installable from [extensions.gnome.org](https://extensions.gnome.org).
+This requires changing the extension UUID for PaperWM to `paperwm@paperwm.github.com`.
+Because of this change, users will likely need to re-run the `install.sh` and logout/login.
+> _Note: if you have run into issues, delete any older `paperwm@...` symlinks from `~/.local/share/gnome-shell/extensions` and re-run the `install.sh` script._

-> #### ⚠️ **ATTENTION:** we recently set [`release`](https://github.com/paperwm/PaperWM/tree/release) branch as default.
+> #### ➡️ **ATTENTION:** we recently set [`release`](https://github.com/paperwm/PaperWM/tree/release) branch as default.
 This change aims to provide a more tested and stable experience for most users.
 You can continue to use [`develop`](https://github.com/paperwm/PaperWM/tree/develop) branch if you want the latest features and fixes as soon as they're available.
 Changes will be merged into `release` branch after a week or so of testing in `develop` branch.

 PaperWM is a [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.